omar3anan/notYet-Platform/README.md

-# !YET - Your Competitive Programming Assistant
+# !YET - Your Competitive Programming Assistant.

 !YET (short for "Yet Another Competitive Programming Platform") is a dynamic online platform designed to assist students in honing their competitive programming and problem-solving skills.
 It offers a range of features to enhance learning and foster a supportive environment for aspiring programmers.